mleiwe/dCrawler/README.md

 # dCrawler
-dCrawler is a fully independent clustering algorithm that only requires a distance threshold (Th(d)) to perform clustering
+dCrawler is a fully independent clustering algorithm that only requires a distance threshold (Th(d)) to perform clustering.

 ## Requirements
 For now only a MATLAB version of the algortihm is provided.